Remian/M.Sc.-Thesis/README.md

 Partial python scripts for automated data preprocessing for the spectrum database are provided in the "python_automation_tasks_and_plot" sub_directory.

-The whole code base could be share upon request.
+The whole code base would be make public upon publication of the research work.